-2.4.4.Rendering cards unusable with Apple Pay
+2.5.4.Rendering cards unusable with Apple Pay

-Credit, debit, and prepaid cards added to the Secure Element can only be used if the Secure Element is presented with authorization using the same pairing key and AR value from when the card was added.
-On receipt of a new AR value, the Secure Element marks any previously added cards as deleted.
+Credit, debit, and prepaid cards added to the Secure Element can only be used if the Secure Element is presented with authorization using the same pairing key and Authorization Random (AR) value from when the card was added.
+On receipt of a new AR value, the Secure Element marks any previously added cards as terminated.
 This allows the operating system to instruct the Secure Enclave to render cards unusable by marking its copy of the AR as invalid under the following scenarios:

-- When the password is disabled
+- The password is disabled

 - The user signs out of iCloud

 - The user selects Erase All Content and Settings

-- The user selects "Erase" from the Disk Utility

 - The device is restored from Recovery Mode

-2.4.4.1.Suspending, removing, and erasing cards
+2.5.4.1.
+Suspending, removing, and erasing cards

 Users can suspend Apple Pay on the device by placing their devices in Lost Mode using Find My.
 Users also have the ability to remove and erase their cards from Apple Pay using Find My, iCloud.com, or directly on their devices using Apple Wallet.
-The ability to make payments using cards on the device will be suspended or removed from Apple Pay by the card issuer or respective payment network, even if the device is offline and not connected to a cellular or Wi-Fi network.
+The ability to make payments using cards on the device is suspended or removed from Apple Pay by the card issuer or respective payment network, even if the device is offline and not connected to a cellular or Wi-Fi network.
 Users can also call their card issuer to suspend or remove cards from Apple Pay.

-When a user erases the entire device-using disk erase, using Find My, or restoring their device - Mac instructs the Secure Element to mark all cards as deleted.
+When a user erases the entire device - using Erase All Content and Settings, using Find My, or restoring their device - Mac instructs the Secure Element to mark all cards as terminated.
 This has the effect of immediately changing the cards to an unusable state until the Apple Pay servers can be contacted to fully erase the cards from the Secure Element.
-Independently, the Secure Enclave marks the Authorization Random as invalid so that further payment authorizations for previously enrolled cards aren't possible.
-When the device is online, it attempts to contact the Apple Pay servers to ensure that all cards in the Secure Element are erased.
+Independently, the Secure Enclave marks the Authorization Random as invalid so that further payment authorizations for previously enrolled cards are not possible.
+When the device is online, it attempts to contact the Apple Pay servers to help ensure that all cards in the Secure Element are erased.

-2.4.5.Unlock with Apple Watch
+2.5.5.
+Unlock with Apple Watch

-A Mac device running macOS High Sierra or later can be unlocked using a paired Apple Watch Series 3 or later.
+A Mac device running macOS Sierra 10.12 or later can be unlocked using a paired Apple Watch Series 3 or later.
 The user can also use their Apple Watch to approve other requests to enter their administrator password.
-This works anywhere the user needs to type their Mac password, such as when viewing passwords in Safari preferences, unlocking a locked note, approving an app installation, or unlocking settings in System Preferences.
+This works anywhere the user needs to type their Mac password, such as when viewing passwords in Safari preferences, unlocking a locked note, approving an app installation, or unlocking settings in System Settings.
 The paired Apple Watch does not authenticate a user for use with Apple Pay.

-2.4.6.Apple Card
+2.5.6.
+Apple Card

-2.4.6.1.
+2.5.6.1.
 Apple Card application